GiordanoMattiello/MagicTokens/MagicTokens/MagicTokensTests/Mocks/MockPrompt.md

 For each method:

-Create a variable callCount (e.g., fetchDataCallCount).
+Create a variable callCount (e.g., fetchDataCallCount) and use Private set.

-Create variables to store received parameters (received...).
+Create variables to store received parameters (received...) and use Private set.

 Create a returnValue variable (e.g., fetchDataReturnValue) when the method has a return type.